dojo/framework/docs/en/creating-widgets/supplemental.md

 Dojo uses a virtual DOM (VDOM) concept to represent elements intended for output.
 Nodes in the VDOM are simple JavaScript objects, designed to be more efficient to work with than actual DOM elements.

-Dojo applications declare their intended output structure as virtual nodes (typically as the return values from widgets' [`render()` methods](#basic-widget-structure)), then rely on the framework's [`renderer`](#rendering-to-the-dom) to synchronize the intended output with actual elements on a web page.
+Dojo applications declare their intended output structure as virtual nodes, typically as the return values from their widgets' [`render()` methods](#basic-widget-structure).
+The framework's [`Renderer`](#rendering-to-the-dom) component then synchronizes the intended output with 'real' elements in the DOM.

 Subtree rendering is also supported, meaning that when a change in state occurs, the framework is able to determine specific subsets of nodes affected by the change.
-Only the required corresponding subtrees within the DOM then need to be updated to reflect the change, increasing rendering performance and resulting in an improved user interactive experience.
+Only the required corresponding subtrees within the DOM are updated to reflect the change, increasing rendering performance and resulting in an improved user interactive experience.

 ## TSX Support

 Dojo supports use of the `jsx` syntax extension known as [`tsx` in TypeScript](https://www.TypeScriptlang.org/docs/handbook/jsx.html).
-This syntax allows for a more direct representation of a widget's VDOM output that is closer to the resulting HTML within a built application.
+This syntax allows for a more convenient representation of a widget's VDOM output that is closer to the resulting HTML within a built application.

 ### TSX-enabled applications